 Case in point:

-- Those same IT pros earned nearly $12,000 more than last year
+- IT pros who earned a raise because they added new skills earned nearly $12,000 more than last year

 This is clear evidence that training, IT certifications and the desire to expand your knowledge base pay off.
 Literally.